How users are identified for users metrics

 In order for Google Analytics to determine which traffic belongs to which user, a unique identifier associated with each user is sent with each hit.
 This identifier can be a single, first-party cookie named _ga that stores a Google Analytics client ID, or you can use the User-ID feature in conjunction with the client ID to more accurately identify users across all the devices they use to access your site or app.
 For more information on identifiers, read about cookies and user identification in our developer documentation.

 In early 2017, Google Analytics began updating the calculation for the Users and Active Users metrics to more efficiently count users with high accuracy and low error rate (typically less than 2%).
 The metrics are available across your standard reports.
-Properties may notice a small difference in user count from the previous calculation method (explained below), with the exception of Unsampled Reporting, which will continue to use the previous calculation method.
+You may notice a small difference in user count from the previous calculation method (explained below), with the exception of Unsampled Reporting, which will continue to use the previous calculation method.

 Previous calculation method

 - Sign in to Google Analytics..

 - In the VIEW column, use the menu to select an unfiltered view.
 If you're not sure whether a view is unfiltered, select the view in the list.
 Then, also under the VIEW column, click Filters.
 You will see a list of filters (if any) applied to that view.

 - Once you have selected a view, open Reports to return to your reports.